orangeduck/tgc/README.md

 The flag `TGC_LEAF` may be specified to indicate that the allocation is a garbage collection _leaf_ and so contains no pointers to other allocations inside.
 This can benefit performance in many cases.
-For example, if allocating a large string there is no point the garbage collector scanning this allocation
-- it can take a long time and doesn't contain any pointers.
+For example, when allocating a large string there is no point the garbage collector scanning this allocation - it can take a long time and doesn't contain any pointers.

 Otherwise the `flags` argument can be set to zero.